canonical/ubuntu-package-buildinfo/README.rst

 ::

-    ubuntu-package-buildlog-info --series jammy --package-version 3.0.4-2ubuntu2.2 --package-name apparmor
+    ubuntu-package-buildinfo --series jammy --package-version 3.0.4-2ubuntu2.2 --package-name apparmor

 Features
 --------

-Downloads the buildlog, changes files and changelog for a package version in a series and extracts the buildinfo from the buildlog file.
+Downloads the changes file, the buildlog file and the buildinfo file for a given package and version in a given Ubuntu series.

 It also verifies that the buildinfo file is correct based on the checksum in the .changes file.